WSIB First Aid Program Changes 2026

 This year, the Ontario Workplace Safety and Insurance Board (WSIB) required all current WSIB training providers to update their first aid programs and engage in a reapplication process to maintain status as an approved first aid training provider.

 The Society is pleased to share that we remain a WSIB approved first aid training provider, following a comprehensive application and vetting process.
 The new first aid program meets the CSA Z1210:24 First Aid Training for the Workplace – Curriculum and Quality Management for Training Agencies criteria and involves changes to curriculum, training materials and some existing procedures.
-WSIB currently estimates that approved training providers will need to implement the new program in the summer of 2026.
+WSIB has announced approved training providers will need to implement the new program on June 22, 2026.

 New First Aid Program Overview